 Affirmative Action and Non-Discrimination Policy Statement

 The University of Massachusetts Amherst prohibits discrimination on the basis of race, color, religion, creed, sex, age, marital status, national origin, mental or physical disability, political belief or affiliation, pregnancy and pregnancy related conditions, veteran status, sexual orientation, gender identity and expression, genetic information and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-Furthermore, University policy includes prohibitions of harassment of students and employees, i.e., racial harassment, sexual harassment, and retaliation for filing complaints of discrimination.
+Furthermore, University policy prohibits harassment of students and employees, i.e., racial harassment, sexual harassment, and retaliation for filing complaints of discrimination.

 Affirmative action in employment is required for women; racial and ethnic minorities; disabled veterans, recently separated veterans, active duty wartime or campaign badge veterans, and Armed Forces service medal veterans; and individuals with disabilities in order to address under-representation in the workforce.
-Inquiries concerning applicable laws, regulations, and policies should be addressed to the Equal Opportunity and Diversity Office (EO&D), 243 Lederle Lowrise Building, main number and TTY (413) 545-3464, email: email@example.com, web: www.umass.edu/eod/.
+Inquiries concerning applicable laws, regulations, and policies should be addressed to the Equal Opportunity and Diversity Office (EO&D), 225 Bartlett Hall, main number and TTY (413) 545-3464, email: email@example.com, web: www.umass.edu/eod/.

-The Executive Director for Equal Opportunity and Diversity, Débora D. Ferreira, is the Title IX Coordinator for the campus.
+The Executive Director for EO&D, Débora D. Ferreira, is the Title IX Coordinator for the campus.
 Matters dealing with Title IX can be reported to EO&D at the above address.
-Inquiries regarding contact information for the Title IX Coordination Team members may also be directed to EO&D. In addition, the following individuals may be contacted for Title IX related matters: Enku Gelaye, Vice Chancellor for Student Affairs and Campus Life/Dean of Students, Dean of Students Office, 227 Whitmore, (413) 545-2684, email: firstname.lastname@example.org, web: www.umass.edu/dean_students; Becky Lockwood, Associate Director, Rape Crisis/Violence Prevention, Center for Women and Community, 180 Infirmary Way, New Africa House, main number: (413) 545-0883, 24 Hour Rape Crisis Hotline: (413) 545-0800, TTY: 413-577-0940, email: email@example.com, web: www.umass.edu/ewc/; Brian Henault, Lieutenant, UMass Amherst Police Department, 585 East Pleasant Street, Amherst, MA 01003, non-emergency phone: (413) 545-2121 (Emergency: 911), email: firstname.lastname@example.org, web: www.umass.edu/umpd/.
+Inquiries regarding contact information for the Title IX Coordination Team members may also be directed to EO&D. In addition, the following individuals may be contacted for Title IX related matters: Patricia Cardoso-Erase, Associate Dean for Conduct and Compliance, Dean of Students Office, 227 Whitmore, (413) 545-2684, email: firstname.lastname@example.org, web: www.umass.edu/dean_students; Becky Lockwood, Associate Director, Rape Crisis/Violence Prevention, Center for Women and Community, 180 Infirmary Way, New Africa House, main number: (413) 545-0883, 24 Hour Rape Crisis Hotline: (413) 545-0800, TTY: 413-577-0940, email email@example.com, web: www.umass.edu/cwc/; and Brian Henault, Lieutenant, UMass Amherst Police Department, 585 East Pleasant Street, Amherst, MA 01003, non-emergency phone: (413) 545-2121 (Emergency: 911), email: firstname.lastname@example.org, web: www.umass.edu/umpd/.